• Skip to primary navigation

 wagenlücke

-Benoit asked me if I was okay, the only thing I could find to answer him was: “Yes, I feel like Didier Cuche when he arrives at the bottom of the Lauberhorn on my thighs, but otherwise I feel fine!
+Benoit asked me if I was ok, the only thing I could answer was: "Yes nickel, I feel like Didier Cuche when he arrives at the bottom of the Lauberhorn if I consider my thighs but otherwise it's ok!

-But well, since I didn’t want to lose face, and especially since the prospect of turning back seemed much more dangerous than finishing the effort in order to be able to enjoy a well-deserved drink at the top, I continued with a smile!
-Good, at the same time with such a panorama, hard not to enjoy every moment!
+But as I didn't want to lose face, and especially as the prospect of turning back seemed to me much more perilous than finishing the effort in order to enjoy a well-deserved snack at the top, I continued with a smile!
+At the same time, with such a panorama, it's hard not to enjoy every moment!

-wagenlücke It was not quite 1pm when we set foot on the platform of the Säntis summit!
-It feels good to arrive, and the view is splendid!
-In Appenzell there is no other mountain so high, which means that from the Säntis you can really enjoy a 360° panorama!
-When the weather is clear, you can see Austria and Italian Tyrol, Germany and even Mont Blanc!
+It wasn't quite 1pm when we set foot on the platform of the Säntis summit!
+It's good to get there, and the view is splendid!
+In Appenzell there is no other mountain that high, which means that from the Säntis you can really enjoy a 360° panorama!
+When the weather is clear you can see the Austrian and Italian Tyrol, Germany and even the Mont Blanc!

-On the other hand, I must admit that my pleasure was a little spoiled by the flow of tourists who were on the Säntis!
-Yes yes you heard me, hundreds of Americans, Japanese, French and Swiss came up to admire the panorama armed with their reflex cameras and with their high heels or flip flops…
+On the other hand, I must admit that my pleasure was a bit spoiled by the flood of tourists on the Säntis!
+Yes, you heard me right, hundreds of Americans, Japanese, French and Swiss came up to admire the panorama armed with their reflex camera and with their little pumps on their feet or in flip-flops…

 • ascent : 1700m